William-La/cs124/design.md

 ![Task 1 End](./img/task1end.jpg)

 ### Task 2 - In a non-empty list, create an item named "Eat Lunch"
+Task 2 is very similar to task 1; however, users start with a non-empty list.
+Users can press the plus button to create and submit a task.
+This task appears under the task that was previously there.

 Start

 ![Task 2 Start](./img/task1end.jpg)